The Kiddush cup is a unique Jewish product that has become a staple of the Jewish Sabbath festival.

 - 2 Best Kiddush Cups & Sets

-- 3 Legacy Judaica FBA_2138 Magnificent Silver Plated Kiddush Cup on Base, Grape Design, with Matching Tray, Not Personalized (Kitchen)
+- 3 Legacy Judaica FBA_2138 Magnificent Silver Plated Kiddush Cup on Base, Grape Design, with Matching Tray, 1 Count (Pack of 1) (Kitchen)

-- 4 Legacy Judaica FBA_2138 Magnificent Silver Plated Kiddush Cup on Base, Grape Design, with Matching Tray, Not Personalized (Kitchen)
+- 5 Legacy Judaica FBA_2138 Magnificent Silver Plated Kiddush Cup on Base, Grape Design, with Matching Tray, 1 Count (Pack of 1) (Kitchen)